 - Be Wary of Moving

-- Make a Record of your Accident and the Cause
+- Make a Record of Your Accident and the Cause

-- Inform the Hotel Staff
+- Inform the Staff

-- Tell your Holiday Rep
+- Tell Your Holiday / Tour Rep

-In the event that your accident caused a more serious injury or your complaint has been ignored, you may be able to make a claim for compensation.
+If your accident caused a more serious injury or your complaint has been ignored, you may be able to make a claim for compensation.

 For free legal advice, call our Holiday Claims Solicitors